titumozammel/human-energy-economics/README.md

 HEE does not reject productivity, efficiency, speed, or performance.
 It challenges the assumption that these outcomes must primarily come from increasing pressure, effort, or working intensity.

-Instead, HEE focuses on the conditions through which Human Energy is converted into **Sustainable Execution Capacity** and **Sustainable Business Value**.
+Instead, HEE focuses on the conditions through which Human Energy is converted into **Individual Capability, Organizational Capability, Sustainable Execution Capacity, and Sustainable Business Value**.

+---

 ## Human Energy Defined